ubemacapuno/corey-damocles-portfolio-v2/README.md

 ## Lessons Learned:

+- Utilizing the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) for click-scrolling events.
-- Better understanding of SvelteKit and using an API to grab data server-side
+- Better understanding of using a class-based CSS design system, and using POSTCSS.
-- Better understanding of auto-importing components
+- Better understanding of SvelteKit and grabbing data from an API using +page.server.ts (server-side).
-- Better understanding of using a class-based CSS design system, and using POSTCSS
+- Better understanding of auto-importing components.